redis/docs/content/integrate/write-behind/reference/data-transformation-block-types/redis_write.md

 - Job parameters always override system properties.
 In particular, `data_type` will override `target_data_type` and `on_update` will override `json_update_strategy` properties respectively.
 - Mapping for **JSON documents** supports nested paths (e.g. `path.to.field`) which results in creating a nested element in Redis key.
 When a dot is used in a field name, it must be escaped with a backslash (e.g. `path\.to\.field`).
 Nested paths are not supported for hashes and streams.
-- For **strings** RDI will automatically assume `on_update: replace` regardless of what was declared in the job file.
+- For **strings** Write-behind will automatically assume `on_update: replace` regardless of what was declared in the job file.
 Appends and increments are not currently supported.
-- For **streams** RDI will ignore `on_update` property since they are append only.
+- For **streams** Write-behind will ignore `on_update` property since they are append only.

 > Notes: